Missouri Black Maternal Health Week 2025

 How to Get Involved with Missouri Black Maternal Health Week

-Celebrate and attend the Black Mamas Matter Alliance #BMHW pep rally and kickoff event on April 11th in collaboration with the national launch of Black Doula Day led by Missouri BMH Pioneers and National Black Maternal Health Organizations
+Celebrate and attend the virtual #BMHW Press Conference & kickoff event on April 11th in collaboration with the global celebration of Black Doula Day led by Missouri BMH Pioneers and National Black Maternal Health Organizations